emutos/manual/usermanual/docs/index.md

 > What do the two top radio buttons here do?

 In the process of [adding an application](#add-an-application) to the desktop, you can assign a function key to it.
-You can inspect change those assignments.
+You can inspect and change those assignments.
+Accepted values are 1 to 20, where 1 to ten is the function key with no modifier keys, and 11 to 20 indicate shifted function keys.
+So 12 indicates Shift-F2.

 You can re-assign shortcut keys to menu entries.